 The outline will lead you to another important document – the storyboard.

 In instructional design, the storyboard is a master plan that tells you what to show and in what order.
-It’s a sequence of all elements, including when there will be an onscreen speaker, when a screencast will be introduced, and whether a presentation will be embedded.
-When creating tutorial videos explaining how to use software, a storyboard can be a sequence of shots.
+It’s a sequence of all elements, including when there will be an on-screen speaker, when a screencast will be introduced, and whether a presentation will be embedded.
+When creating video instructions explaining how to use software, a storyboard can be a sequence of shots.

 This is how the storyboard for our iSpring video looks: